 Experience a Love That Feels Like Home

-Love languages are not a magic fix.
-But they are mirrors, reflecting back to us how we want to be loved how we can better cherish others.
+Love languages are like mirrors reflecting back to us how we want to be loved how we can better cherish others.

-According to the Greater Good Science Center, even if the scientific debate around love languages continues, their emotional logic still holds weight.
-The simple act of learning how someone wants to be loved and showing up in that way can rebuild trust, connection, and joy.
+According to the Karantzas (2023), even if the scientific debate around love languages continues, their emotional logic still holds weight.
+The simple act of learning how someone wants to be loved and showing up in that way can rebuild trust, connection and joy.

 Because at the end of the day, love is not just about feeling.
 It is about understanding.